 The Stanley Center Psychiatric Genetics and Neuroscience Fellowship

 The Stanley Center Psychiatric Genetics and Neuroscience Fellowship offers an opportunity for advanced study and research in Psychiatric Genetics and Neuroscience, and serves as a bridge between clinical training and the development of a research career.
-The fellowship, sponsored by the Broad Institute’s Stanley Center for Psychiatric Research and the MGH-McLean Hospital Adult Psychiatry Residency Research Concentration Program, provides funding for one to two years of research and study after residency training.
+The fellowship, sponsored by the Broad Institute’s Stanley Center for Psychiatric Research, the MGH-McLean Hospital Adult Psychiatry Residency Research Concentration Program, and Brigham and Women's Hospital Harvard Longwood Residency Program, provides funding for one to two years of research and study after residency training.
 A total of 1-2 new awards are granted each year.

 Questions about the fellowship should be directed to:

 Associate Director, Stanley Center for Psychiatric Research